tin2tin/Blender_Screenwriter/README.md

 - Use the simple fountain markup syntax.
 - Export to fdx(Final Draft).
 - Export to Html.
+- Assign 3d objects to keywords.
+- Script to Screen sequence generation.
 - Save as Fountain.
 - Extract screenplay data and timings.
 - Auto create a sequence with 3D scenes and dialogue as subtitles.